tomasdiaz83/ProfessionalPortfolioMockUp/README.md

 ## Credits

 Images are (as appearing):
--Artistic impression of Ibn Jabir (Primary)
+- Artistic impression of Ibn Jabir (Primary)
--"Sound" by Frank Frazetta (Project 1)
+- "Sound" by Frank Frazetta (Project 1)
--"Cover for Blazing Combat #4" (cropped) by Frank Frazetta (Project 2)
+- "Cover for Blazing Combat #4" (cropped) by Frank Frazetta (Project 2)

 ## License